-There is no definitive style and design to commitment rings.
+There is no definitive style and design for commitment rings.
 Some may go for the popular and traditional diamond solitaire style, whereas some may prefer a simple silver band.
 You can play around with different shapes, colors, and appearances.

 An eternity ring consists of a slim band encrusted with small diamonds and is typically given as an anniversary gift for married couples.
 As the name suggests, an eternity ring is a representation of everlasting love.
-The appearance and attached symbolism of an eternity ring make it perfect for a commitment ring.
+The appearance and attached symbolism of an eternity ring makes it perfect for a commitment ring.

 If you are planning on giving a commitment ring before the engagement or wedding, it is best to choose a simple and low-key design.
 This ensures that the styles of your rings will complement each other, as opposed to being discordant.

 You and your partner may have unique or matching commitment rings.
 Moreover, you can have your rings engraved with something special to make them more personal and sentimental.